DBAG Class 423: Description

 The last vehicles 423 444 - 456, which were already built in 2007, were not put into service until the beginning of 2010 due to problems with the door safety system.

 Based on the class 423, the class 422 was delivered as successor from 2008 to 2010.
 Its new vehicle head increased the length of a multiple unit by two meters compared to the 420 and 423 series.
 Derived from the 422 series, the 430 series has been delivered since 2012, which is only 90 centimeters longer than the 420 and 423 series and thus also fits as a long train on 210 meter long platforms.

 Technology

 The multiple units are powered by eight four-pole, water-cooled three-phase asynchronous traction motors with a total output of 2350 kilowatts.
 The trains' two traction systems, which are supplied with power via a common pantograph, are largely independent of one another.

+The first series (423 001 - 423 190) uses GTO inverters while series 2 to 5 use IGBT inverters.
+As a result, the traction motor sound of the IGBT units produce a higher pitched sound.

 Each train has two central control units.
 Data is exchanged within the trains via a multifunction vehicle bus, and within the train set via a wire train bus with a maximum transmission rate of one megabit per second.
 The wire train bus is also used for automatic configuration of the train set.
 The trains are equipped with an emergency brake.

 The trains have an emergency brake override.

 Service braking is performed by electrodynamic brakes.
 Of the 16 brake cylinders of the electro-pneumatic brake, six are equipped with a spring accumulator.